hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/besu.md

 The PR adds enough for users to start switching to the `--tx-pool=sequenced` option ahead of removal of the `legacy` pool in the future.

-I've added one or two additional unit tests to check that `legacy` options still work with the `sequenced` pool, but haven't done anything more comprehensive than that because the future PR to deprecate the `legacy` pool will refactor all of the existing tests to use `sequenced` anyway.
+I've added one or two additional unit tests to check that `legacy` options still work with the `sequenced` pool, but haven't done anything more comprehensive than that because the future PR to ~~deprecate~~ remove the `legacy` pool will refactor all of the existing tests to use `sequenced` anyway.

 ## Fixed Issue(s)
 Fixes https://github.com/hyperledger/besu/issues/6211